musella/diphotons/README.md

 git co -b topic_${FLASHGG_TAG} ${FLASHGG_TAG}

 cd ${CMSSW_BASE}/src
-bash flashgg/setup.sh | tee setup.log
+bash flashgg/setup.sh 2>&1 | tee flashgg/setup.log

 # add your own fork as a remote.
 Skip if you dont have one
 cd flashgg